Tomb of the Bulls: The erotic fresco

 Oleson connects the two erotic groups with the ambush scene.
 According to Servius, Achilles was pursuing Troilus out of love instead of an intent to kill him.
 In these versions Troilus was said to have died as a consequence of a brutal rape or killed for his refusal of Achilles' love.
 The two bulls might correspond to the sacred bulls of Helios, one vigilant and one angry at the recreation of the sacrilege committed in the sanctuary of Apollo.

 Holloway dismisses the connection of the erotic scenes with the ambush scene.
 Servius lived in 4th and 5th century AD, which makes the use of his work to interpret Etruscan art from the 6th century BC questionable.
-In addition, the groups don't emphasize the homosexual love between Achilles and Troilus because one of them is heterosexual.
 Instead, Holloway proposes that the erotic groups have an apotropaic purpose to protect from the evil eye.
 This is consistent with the presence of animals which protect against the evil eye on the frescoes.
 He identifies the man-headed bull as Achelous, adding that the horns of the bulls and the phallus are weapons against the evil eye.

 An entirely different theory is given by Jane Whitehead, who argues that the scene has a humorous meaning.
 The Etruscans often removed artistic forms from their context for humorous effect.
 Another option is given by Stefan Steingräber, who thinks the scenes were life-affirming, to be interpreted in clear contrast to the symbolism of death.